mayankreg/Meal_app/README.md

  1) download & extract in folder
  2) open folder with VS code
  3) install live server in vs code
- 4) righnt click on index.html file & open with live server
+ 4) right click on index.html file & open with live server